 Residential Tenancy Bond (NT)

 A tenant invariably needs to pay a bond or security deposit when renting a residential property.
 A residential tenancy bond provides financial protection for the landlord in the event that the tenant breaches the tenancy agreement or damages the property.
 In the Northern Territory, bonds are regulated by the Residential Tenancies Act 1999.
-This article looks at residential tenancy bonds in the Northern Territory.

 Residential Tenancy Bond in the Northern Territory